 - Derivation: Applying business rules to your data that derive new calculated values from existing data – for example, creating a revenue metric that subtracts taxes

 - Filtering: Selecting only certain rows and/or columns

-- Joining: Linking data from multiple sources.
-For example, adding ad spend data across multiple platforms like Google Adwords and Facebook Ads.
+- Joining: Linking data from multiple sources – for example, adding ad spend data across multiple platforms, such as Google Adwords and Facebook Ads

 - Splitting: Splitting a single column into multiple columns

-- Data validation: Simple or complex data validation (e.g., if the first 3 columns in a row are empty then reject the row from processing)
+- Data validation: Simple or complex data validation – for example, if the first three columns in a row are empty then reject the row from processing

 - Integration: Give each unique data element one standard name with one standard definition.
 Data integration reconciles different data names and values for the same data element.